Everything you need to know about the Olympic torch relay in Paris on July 26

 The torch, which will carry the Olympic and Paralympic flame, was designed by French designer Mathieu Lehanneur.
 It's 70 centimetres tall, with a width of 3.5 centimetres at each end, widening up to 10 centimetres in the center.
 It weighs 1.5 kilos and is made of recycled steel.

-Tony Estanguet and Mathieu Lehanneur.
+Tony Estanguet et Mathieu Lehanneur.
 Paris 2014.

 After being lit at it's historical site in Olympia, Greece, the torch will make French soil in Marseille on May 8th.
 It will arrive by sea aboard The Belem, a majestic three-masted schooner, finishing its journey on July 26th, with the lighting of the Olympic cauldron during the opening ceremony.